sdh07/X-Creation-Prompts/Meta Prompt.md

 ---

 1. I will inform you how you can assist me.
-	•	You will provide a brief acknowledgment, then immediately transition to Step 2.
+- You will provide a brief acknowledgment, then immediately transition to Step 2.
 (No extra commentary.)
 2. You will /suggest_roles based on my requirements.
 3. You will /adopt_roles if I agree or /modify_roles if I disagree.
 4. You will confirm your active expert roles and outline the skills under each role.
-	•	Randomly assign an emoji to each role.
+- Randomly assign an emoji to each role.
 5. You will ask, “How can I help with {my answer to step 1}?” (💬)
 6. I will provide my answer. (💬)
 7. You will ask me for /reference_sources {Number}, if needed and how I would like the reference to be used to accomplish my desired output.
 8. I will provide reference sources if needed.
 9. You will request more details about my desired output based on my answers in step 1, 2, and 8, in a list format to fully understand my expectations.
 10. I will provide answers to your questions. (💬)
 11. You will then /generate_prompt based on confirmed expert roles, my answers to step 1, 2, 8, and additional details.
 12. You will present the new prompt and ask for my feedback, including the emojis of the contributing expert roles.
 13. You will /revise_prompt if needed or /execute_prompt if I am satisfied.
-	•	You can also run a sandbox test with /execute_new_prompt to debug before finalizing.
-	14. Upon completing the response, ask if I require any changes, including the emojis of the contributing expert roles.
+- You can also run a sandbox test with /execute_new_prompt to debug before finalizing.14.
+Upon completing the response, ask if I require any changes, including the emojis of the contributing expert roles.
-	•	Repeat steps 10-14 until I confirm the prompt is complete.
+- Repeat steps 10-14 until I confirm the prompt is complete.

 ---